rudenoise/LM.JS/README.md

 -----------

-The aim was to be able to produce a :vana like data structure that could represent HTML.
+The aim was to be able to produce a :vana like data structure that could represent HTML accross all browsers.
 JS Arrays are most like Lisp's lists, objects made good key- value stores for attributes and nesting is handled by nesting the arrays.
 Recurse the array and evaluate each portion to a DOM node.
 No string parse step, only a small regular expression and little need for strict convention.